open-organization/open-org-leaders-manual/second-edition/table-of-contents.md

 (Potential topics include: using agile methods to make strategic plans, setting goals transparently and collaboratively, open approaches to project management)

 - Setting goals transparently and collaboratively—Michael Doyle (Red Hat)
+- Make your plans and progress open by visualizing them—Jimmy Sjölund (Telia Co.)
 - "Owning your career" in an open organization—Laura Hilliger (We Are Open Co-Op) & Allison Matlack (Red Hat)
 - Managing according to the Open Decision Framework—Allison Matlack (Red Hat)